CONGESTIVE HEART FAILURE

 carbohydrates.
 This can also

-contribute to a zinc deficiency, as the phytates in grains can bind zinc and
+contribute to a zinc deficiency because the phytates

 A NUTRITIONAL BALANCING PROGRAM